uzura8/flaskbird2/README.md

 ### Installing

-Before installing, you need to setup MySQL and Web server.
+Before installing, you need to setup NodeJS, MySQL and Web server.